gallaghj13/README-Generator/README.md

 4. Once all of the questions have been answered the console should say "Successfully created README file"
 5. In this application the README will be generated with the name SAMPLEREADME

+A walkthrough video can be seen via this link: https://watch.screencastify.com/v/FTwfHoZe1exKGmK9KixX

 ## Credits